Child and Family Development (Birth-K), Graduate Certificate

 Our graduate certificate in child and family development combines web-based and face-to-face instruction with clinical experiences to prepare you to demonstrate your readiness for the North Carolina Standard Professional 1 (SP1) Educator’s License.

-Who would benefit from the graduate certificate in child and family development?
+Who would benefit from the Child and Family Development (Birth-K) Graduate Certificate?

-Our graduate certificate is for working professionals who have earned a bachelor’s degree outside of education who wish to work in education and child development.
+Our Child and Family Development (Birth-K) Graduate Certificate is for working professionals who have earned a bachelor’s degree outside of education who wish to work in education and child development.

 Hybrid and online coursework prepares you for success in the early childhood classroom.
 Our graduate certificate program can be completed in as few as four semesters, culminating in a 15-week student teaching experience.
 Current teachers may complete student teaching in their own classroom if it is in a public school, North Carolina Pre-K, Head Start, or MECK Pre-K setting.